U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 What is the efficiency of different types of power plants?

-One measure of the efficiency of a power plant that converts a fuel into heat and into electricity is the heat rate.
+Heat rate is one measure of the efficiency of a generator or power plant that converts a fuel into heat and into electricity.
 The heat rate is the amount of energy used by an electrical generator or power plant to generate one kilowatthour (kWh) of electricity.
-EIA expresses heat rates in British thermal units (Btu) per net kWh generated.
+The U.S. Energy Information Administration (EIA) expresses heat rates in British thermal units (Btu) per net kWh generated.
 Net generation is the amount of electricity a power plant (or generator) supplies to the power transmission line connected to the power plant.
-It accounts for all the electricity that the plant itself consumes to operate the generator(s) and other equipment, such as fuel feeding systems, boiler water pumps, cooling equipment, and pollution control devices.
+Net generation accounts for all the electricity that the power plant consumes to operate the generator(s) and other equipment, such as fuel feeding systems, boiler water pumps, cooling equipment, and pollution control devices.

 To express the efficiency of a generator or power plant as a percentage, divide the equivalent Btu content of a kWh of electricity (which is 3,412 Btu) by the heat rate.
 For example, if the heat rate is 10,500 Btu, the efficiency is 33%.
 If the heat rate is 7,500 Btu, the efficiency is 45%.